ItzRock/BotBaseV2/README.md

 - <a href="https://github.com/ItzRock/BotBaseV2/tree/master/events">events</a> (Directory) Stores the discord.js event handlers to be used on that specific event (The name of the file)
 - <a href="https://github.com/ItzRock/BotBaseV2/tree/master/reference">reference</a> (Directory) Stores references for some of the features.
 - <a href="https://github.com/ItzRock/BotBaseV2/tree/master/handlers">handlers</a> (Directory) Includes the loaders, functions, configuration, etc.
-- <a href="https://github.com/ItzRock/BotBaseV2/blob/master/app.js">app.js</a> Main application
+- <a href="https://github.com/ItzRock/BotBaseV2/blob/master/Application.js">Application.js</a> Main Application

 <!-- LICENSE -->
 ## License